Vonnie/zentasks-1/README.md

 I dislike always having to apply migrations so I use the optional:

 `-DapplyEvolutions.default=true` when I run the `play` command.
 It seems minor but every little thing you can do to save a few seconds of development time helps.

-**Disclaimer**

-> I am by no means a Java guru so any changes that I may make to this codebase to suit my own needs may or may not be best practices.
-In general I fall back to Python for my main development tasks but I wanted to branch out and try something new.